TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-replication-monitoringreplicationlag.md

     ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Monitoring replication in Azure Database for MySQL
+# Monitoring replication in Azure Database for MySQL - Single Server

 Most users are able to resolve their issue using the steps below.